HecatePhy/website-academic/content/publication/ASPDAC23_macrorank/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2023 Conference & Exhibition on Design, Automation & Test in Europe*
+publication: In *Proceedings of the 28th Asia and South Pacific Design Automation Conference*
-publication_short: In *DATE'23*
+publication_short: In *ASPDAC'23*

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: A synergistic routing framework along with wire sizing for analog circuit.
+summary: Macro placement based on a GNN ranking system.

-tags: ['routing', 'analog']
+tags: ['ML', 'placement', 'digital']

 # Display this page in the Featured widget?
 featured: true